Md. Ashraful Kamal: Early life

 Ashraful Kamal was born on 3 November 1964.
-He did his bachelor's degree in law and masters in commerce from the University of Dhaka.
+He obtained his bachelor's degree in law and master's in commerce at the University of Dhaka.

 Career

 Ashraful Kamal started his legal practice on 30 April 1994.
 He became a lawyer of the High Court Division on 26 September 1996.
 Ashraful Kamal became a lawyer of the Bangladesh Supreme Court on 24 August 2010.
-He was appointed an additional judge of the High Court Division on 12 December.

-On 10 December 2012, Ashraful Kamal was made a permanent Judge of the High Court Division.
+He was appointed an additional judge of the High Court Division on 12 December 2010.
+On 10 December 2012, Ashraful Kamal was made a permanent judge of the High Court Division.

-Justice Moyeenul Islam Chowdhury and Ashraful Kamal scrapped a provision of the Anti Corruption Commission act which curtailed the independence of the commissioners in 2015.
-He and Justice Chowdhury issued a split verdict challenging the parliamentary membership of Mofazzal Hossain Chowdhury Maya who had been convicted in a corruption case.
-Chowdhury asked Maya for an explanation while Ashraful Kamal rejected the petition.
+Justice Moyeenul Islam Chowdhury and Ashraful Kamal scrapped a provision of the Anti Corruption Commission Act that curtailed the independence of the commissioners in 2015.
+He and Justice Chowdhury issued a split verdict challenging the parliamentary membership of Mofazzal Hossain Chowdhury Maya, who had been convicted in a corruption case.
+Chowdhury asked Maya for an explanation, while Ashraful Kamal rejected the petition.

 In September 2014, Ashraful Kamal, alongside Justice Md.
-Ashfaqul Islam superseded the trademark rights of a previously existing company over the British Broadcasting Company (BBC) according to international law.
+Ashfaqul Islam, superseded the trademark rights of a previously existing company over the British Broadcasting Company (BBC) according to international law.

 In March 2016, Ashraful Kamal, Justice Naima Haider, and Justice Quazi Reza-Ul Hoque rejected a petition that challenged the making of Islam the state religion of Bangladesh in 1988.

 Ashraful Kamal and Justice Moyeenul Islam Chowdhury ordered the government of Bangladesh to collect taxes from Google.
 In October 2018, Ashraful Kamal gave a split verdict with Justice Moyeenul Islam Chowdhury on a petition challenging the "fictitious" case filed by the Government of Bangladesh against politicians of the opposition Bangladesh Nationalist Party.
-Chowdhury sought an explanation from the government why it should not be declared illegal while Ashraful Kamal said the cases could not be called fictitious and should be properly investigated.
+Chowdhury sought an explanation from the government why it should not be declared illegal, while Ashraful Kamal said the cases could not be called fictitious and should be properly investigated.

-In February 2019, Ashraful Kamal and Justice Moyeenul Islam Chowdhury issued a 17-point verdict on protecting rivers of Bangladesh such as preventing those involved in illegal occupation of river bank from receiving loans or standing for elections.
-Justice Moyeenul Islam Chowdhury and Ashraful Kamal in a verdict recognized Turag river as a living entity and ordered the eviction of encroachers.
-The verdict scrapped a lease by A. K. Azad of Ha-Meem Group on the banks of the river by Gazipur administration.
+In February 2019, Ashraful Kamal and Justice Moyeenul Islam Chowdhury issued a 17-point verdict on protecting rivers of Bangladesh, such as preventing those involved in illegal occupation of riverbanks from receiving loans or standing for elections.
+Justice Moyeenul Islam Chowdhury and Ashraful Kamal in a verdict recognized the Turag River as a living entity and ordered the eviction of encroachers.
+The verdict scrapped a lease by A. K. Azad of the Ha-meem Group on the banks of the river by the Gazipur administration.
 Ashraful Kamal and Justice Moyeenul Islam Chowdhury asked the government to take action to prevent unnecessary C-sections in June 2019.